PaarthAg/Case-study/Rover Performance Analysis.md

 2.6.
 Manupilator:-

 -The manupilator has 3 degrees of freedom:-
-1.Helps the manupilator reach forward.
+1.Helps the manupilator reach forward.(elbow)
-2.Goes up and down.
+2.Goes up and down.(shoulder)
-3.goes sideways.
+3.goes sideways.(shoulder)

 -The manupilator uses 5 25kg torque motors for high accuracy.